zhouchenh/secDNS/docs/listeners/dns_server.md

 > `listen`: String

 The IP address to be listened on.
 Set to "0.0.0.0" to listen for incoming connections on all network interfaces.
-Otherwise the value has to be an IP address from existing network interfaces.
+Otherwise, the value has to be an IP address from existing network interfaces.

 > `port`: Number | String _(Optional)_